Alorell31/tmp/readme.md

 sshe-keygen -t rsa
 ```

-For WSL users and if you crete a non default key you might need to add it
+For WSL users and if you crete a non default key you might need to add it.
+You will need to paste key generated in CLI into Github add  SSH key > seetings> SSSH GPG keys >
+add SSH Key

 ```sh
 eval `ssh-agent`